-PROJECT OBJECTIVE To continue advancing DEI efforts in the LAFPP Investment Program- through policy development, outreach, collaboration, and reporting with the primary goal of sourcing talented emerging and diverse organizations and professionals expected to enhance the long-term risk adjusted returns of the Plan. ---------------------- --
+To continue advancing DEI efforts in the LAFPP Investment Programthrough policy development, outreach, collaboration, and reporting with the primary goal of sourcing talented emerging and diverse organizations and professionals expected to enhance the long-term risk adjusted returns of the Plan.

-2023-24 Staff will research allocating to private credit emerging managers and DELIVERABLES conduct a DEI related survey of LAFPP's investment managers.
-A report to the Board will be presented semi-annually on DEI outreach efforts and emerging manager data. a) Research allocating to private credit emerging managers; b) Conduct a DEI related survey of LAFPP's investment managers and consultants to understand their approach to DEI; c) Review and consider revisions to the Board's Investment Policies to ensure DEI objectives are clearly and consistently stated across policy sections; d) Engage in industry organizations that promote the sharing of DEI best practices amongst institutional investors; e) Enhance outreach to emerging managers by participating in DEI related investment conferences and events; f) Host or co-host with another organization an event for prospective emerging managers that provides education on LAFPP's investment program, policies, and contracting process;
+- a) Research allocating to private credit emerging managers; - b) Conduct a DEI related survey of LAFPP's investment managers and consultants to understand their approach to DEI; - c) Review and consider revisions to the Board's Investment Policies to ensure DEI objectives are clearly and consistently stated across policy sections; - d) Engage in industry organizations that promote the sharing of DEI best practices amongst institutional investors; - e) Enhance outreach to emerging managers by participating in DEI related investment conferences and events; - f) Host or co-host with another organization an event for prospective emerging managers that provides education on LAFPP's investment program, policies, and contracting process;

+2023-24 DELIVERABLES (CONT.)

-2023-24 g) Create an internship program for students to generate interest in DELIVERABLES public pension plan investment careers and expand LAFPP's pipeline (CONT.) of diverse candidates for hire; and, h) Prepare a report to the Board to be presented semi-annually on DEI outreach efforts and emerging manager data.
-2022.24 BY SEPTEMBER 30, 2023: 2023-24 a) Conduct research on incorporating new DEI guidelines for LAFPP's new MILESTONES private credit program; and, b) Present a report to the Board with recommendations.
-BY DECEMBER 31, 2023: a) Conduct a DEI survey of LAFPP's investment managers and consultants and compile the results; b) Develop a list of key emerging manager and DEI related industry organizations to join and annual events (conferences, roundtables, etc.) to participate in; c) Develop and/or enhance existing internal databases to track outreach efforts including meetings with emerging managers and participation in DEI related events; and d) Present to the Board proposed revisions to DEI related language in the Investment Policies as necessary.
-Investment Policies as necessary.
-BY MARCH 31, 2024: a) Report to the Board the results of the DEI survey of the Plan's investment managers and consultants; b) Provide a list of public and private market investment managers who meet the Plan's emerging manager criteria-; c) Develop and initiate a workplan to host or co-host the educational event for prospective emerging managers; d) Seek to partner with non-profit organizations that provide investment internship opportunities for diverse students.
-Or, create the Plan's own investment internship program; and e) Participate in key DEI industry events (subject to event scheduling).
-BY JUNE 30, 2024: a) Host or co-host the emerging manager educational event (tentative and subject to co-host availability); b) Launch the investment internship program with a target intern hire date of July 1, 2024, or later; c) Participate in key DEI industry events (subject to event scheduling); and d) Present to the Board the first semi-annual comprehensive report on DEI outreach and emerging manager data; H incorporate the Board's feedback for a comprehensive report that will be presented semi-annually future reports.
+- g) Create an internship program for students to generate interest in public pension plan investment careers and expand LAFPP's pipeline of diverse candidates for hire; and, - h) Prepare a report to the Board to be presented semi-annually on DEI outreach efforts and emerging manager data.

+- a) Conduct research on incorporating new DEI guidelines for LAFPP's new private credit program; and, - b) Present a report to the Board with recommendations.

+- a) Conduct a DEI survey of LAFPP's investment managers and consultants and compile the results; - b) Develop a list of key emerging manager and DEI related industry organizations to join and annual events (conferences, roundtables, etc.) to participate in; - Develop and/or enhance existing internal databases to track outreach efforts including meetings with emerging managers and participation in DEI related events; and - d) Present to the Board proposed revisions to DEI related language in the Investment Policies as necessary.

+- a) Report to the Board the results of the DEI survey of the Plan's investment managers and consultants; - b) Provide a list of public and private market investment managers who meet the Plan's emerging manager criteria; - c) Develop and initiate a workplan to host or co-host the educational event for prospective emerging managers; - d) Seek to partner with non-profit organizations that provide investment internship opportunities for diverse students.
+Or, create the Plan's own investment internship program; and - e) Participate in key DEI industry events (subject to event scheduling).

+- a) Host or co-host the emerging manager educational event (tentative and subject to co-host availability); - b) Launch the investment internship program with a target intern hire date of July 1, 2024, or later; - c) Participate in key DEI industry events (subject to event scheduling); and - d) Present to the Board the first semi-annual comprehensive report on DEI outreach and emerging manager data; incorporate the Board's feedback for future reports.

-Project #13: (NEW) Efforts to Advance Diversity, Equity, and Inclusion (DEI) in Investment Program
+Efforts to Advance Diversity, Equity, and Inclusion (DEI) in Investment Program

-RESOURCES The costs associated with travel, event registration fees, and fees for private credit emerging manager funds have been estimated in the FY 2023-24 Final Budget.
-The cost , if any, of hosting or co-hosting an emerging manager educational event has not been estimated in the FY 2023-24 Final Budget, but is not expected to be material.
+The costs associated with travel, event registration fees, and fees for private credit emerging manager funds have been estimated in the FY 2023-24 Final Budget.
+The cost, if any, of hosting or co-hosting an emerging manager educational event has not been estimated in the FY 2023-24 Final Budget, but is not expected to be material.
 The wages for an intern and potential membership dues for joining new DEI related industry organizations are expected be paid in FY 2024-25 and will be proposed as expenses during the upcoming fiscal year budget preparation process.